The Best Countries for Expat Healthcare

 France

 France, the world’s fashion capital, is known for its best healthcare for expats.
 The country has world-class health facilities and medical professionals.
 The ‘Protection Universelle Maladie’ or PUMA law allows anyone residing in the country access to public healthcare.
-In order to qualify as a resident, you need to have lived in the country for at least three consecutive months and be a permanent resident.

-However, public healthcare in France is free, it is inexpensive compared to the service provided by private healthcare facilities.
+However, public healthcare in France is free; it is inexpensive compared to the service provided by private healthcare facilities.
 If you are looking for a country with universal healthcare for expats, then consider France.
-Read more about living abroad in France to get a comprehensive understanding of what life is like in Paris and other amazing locations.

 PUMA Healthcare in France

 France’s healthcare system is based on the ‘Protection Universelle Maladie’ (PUMA) law, which ensures that every resident of the country, regardless of their nationality or income level, has access to public healthcare services.
-To qualify as a resident, one must have lived in the country for at least three consecutive months and hold permanent residency.

 Compared to private healthcare facilities, public healthcare in France is not only free but also cost-effective.
 So if you are searching for a country that offers universal healthcare for expats, France should be on your radar.
-To gain a comprehensive understanding of life in France, particularly in Paris and other exciting locations, consider reading more about living abroad in France.

 Mexico

-Mexico’s healthcare system is excellent for expats for one simple reason – medical practitioners are well-trained, diligent, and able to speak English fluently.
+Mexico’s healthcare system is excellent for expats for one simple reason: medical practitioners are well-trained, diligent, and able to speak English fluently.
 Most healthcare providers in Mexico receive at least part of their healthcare training in English-speaking countries like the US and Canada.
-For expats, there’s nothing worse than visiting a doctor and not understanding what they are saying to you.

 Like many other countries, Mexico has a robust public healthcare system and a luxurious private healthcare sector.
+The public hospitals offer exceptional healthcare but at the cost of English-speaking staff, which is what private hospitals offer in addition to even greater quality care.

-Public hospitals
+Public Hospitals

 Public hospitals in Mexico offer exceptional healthcare services compared to hospitals in other developing countries.
 However, the country’s private healthcare facilities are far superior to public healthcare facilities.

-Private hospitals
+Private Hospitals

-Most expats prefer private hospitals in Mexico as many of them are catered to attract medical tourists, mostly from the US.
+Most expats prefer private hospitals in Mexico, as many of them are catered to attract medical tourists, mostly from the US.
 With this, they offer some of the best facilities, English-speaking staff, and healthcare services in the world.
 Some of the best private hospitals in the country include:

 - Hospital Angeles, Tijuana, Mexico